davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 :bulb: **NOTE:`Task.Factory.StartNew` has an option `TaskCreationOptions.LongRunning` that under the covers creates a new thread and returns a Task that represents the execution.
 Using this properly requires several non-obvious parameters to be passed in to get the right behavior on all platforms.**

+:bulb: **NOTE: Don't use `TaskCreationOptions.LongRunning` with async code, it's will create a new thread, that will be destroyed after first `await`.**

 ❌ **BAD** This example steals a thread pool thread forever, to execute queued work on a `BlockingCollection<T>`.